ranjithrb/react-js/README.md

 ## Please follow the below steps to start the app.

-1. yarn install
+1. npm install
-2. yarn start
+2. npm start

 Note:

 1. Please refer CRA_README.md for CRA related commands.
 2. Use either npm or yarn and not both.
+Here **npm** is the preferred one.